By Allison Parrish. Part of Computational Approaches to Narrative.

 The first parameter of the macro is the name of the passage you want to include; the second parameter is the name of an HTML tag to wrap the output of the passage in.
 (This is important for adding CSS styles to included passages!)

-This feature lets you easily put your passages into different categories, and
+enter “tags.”
+This feature lets you easily put your passages into

 into many other passages.